nhan0504/CRM/README.md

 # CRM
 # Introduction
 This project is a backend service for a Customer Relationship Management (CRM) system.
 It handles various functionalities to manage and analyze customer interactions and data throughout the customer lifecycle.
 The service allows for a variety of interactions with the CRM data via a set of 31 APIs.
+The API is public and there is a rate limit of 10 requests per minute.

 Currently, there is no frontend for this project.
 However, a user interface is under consideration for future development.